 - Metallic and other shiny surfaces

 Custom edits can be completed once scanning is complete.
-For example; signatures, pencil lines, and other unwanted areas can be removed.
+For example; you can remove signatures, pencil lines, and other unwanted areas.

 Tips for Scanning Artwork

 It is easiest to scan artwork with matte or non-glossy finishes.
 If possible, it is best not to apply glossy varnishes or mediums until after scanning.
 If your piece has a glossy finish, metallic/shiny materials, or is framed, a custom lighting setup will be required to eliminate glare.
 Additional charges may apply if multiple scans and additional editing time are needed to produce a high-quality scan.

 What Can You Do with a Fine Art Scan?